Business College of Business

 • Actuarial science majors MUST take MATH 106 (or a higher-level calculus).

-• Actuarial science majors will also take MATH 107 Calculus II and MATH 208 Calculus III and either CSCE 101 Fundamentals of Computer Science and CSCE 101L Fundamentals of Computing Laboratory or CSCE 155A Computer Science I.
+• Actuarial science majors will also take MATH 107 Calculus II and MATH 208 Calculus III.

 • Raikes students MUST take MATH 106 and MATH 107 (or a higher-level calculus).